choria-io/website/docs/content/deployment/broker/_index.md

 toc = true
 +++

-Choria has it's own broker that is based on the excellent [NATS.io](https://nats.io/) broker.
-It's very fast, light weight, is easy to configure and monitor.
+Choria has its own broker that is based on the excellent [NATS.io](https://nats.io/) broker.
+It's very fast, lightweight, is easy to configure and monitor.

   * TLS out of the box using your Puppet Agent certificates, accepting only nodes signed by Puppet CA
   * Handles 50 000 MCollective connections per node - can be increased with a custom build